 Using Other Libraries

-Students studying for a degree validated by Surrey University may visit the university library for reference purposes, to borrow books and to access some of the electronic databases in the Library – Surrey University Library
+Students studying for a degree validated by the University of Surrey may visit the university library for reference purposes, to borrow books and to access some of the electronic databases in the Library – University of Surrey Library

 You can access many services at your local public libraries including Access to Research (A database of academic articles), quiet study spaces and access to computers.